JUARA POLICIES AND PROCEDURES

 PAYMENT AND SHIPPING

 9.2 Sales Taxes.
 JUARA is required to charge sales taxes on all purchases made by you and your customers, and remit the taxes charged to the respective states.
 Accordingly, JUARA will collect and remit sales taxes on your behalf based on the sales price of the products, according to the applicable tax rates in the state or province to which the shipment is destined.
-If a Consultant has submitted, and JUARA has accepted, a current Sales Tax Exemption Certificate and Sales Tax Registration License, sales taxes will not be added to the invoice and the responsibility of collecting and remitting sales taxes to the appropriate authorities shall be on the Consultant.
+If a Guide has submitted, and JUARA has accepted, a current Sales Tax Exemption Certificate and Sales Tax Registration License, sales taxes will not be added to the invoice and the responsibility of collecting and remitting sales taxes to the appropriate authorities shall be on the Guide.
 Exemption from the payment of sales tax is applicable only to orders, which are shipped to a state for which the proper tax exemption papers have been filed and accepted.
 Applicable sales taxes will be charged on orders that are drop-shipped to another state.
 Any sales tax exemption accepted by JUARA is not retroactive.
 Applicable sales tax exemption documents may be submitted via email to customerserivce@Juaraskincare.com, and any such request must also clearly verify the IDN and current billing address.

 9.3 Drop Shipment.
 If you order merchandise and direct that products be drop-shipped to a Customer, you are responsible for all Customer Service functions relating to the order.
 Because your Customer has purchased and paid you directly (i.e., they did not complete a recorded and trackable transaction directly with JUARA), you are the only one who can track and service the order.
 You may not refer Customers of drop-shipments direct to JUARA.
 You are solely responsible to accept properly returned merchandise, and, as applicable, issue refunds directly to your Customers.
 If JUARA issues any refunds to your Customers who have paid you directly, JUARA may then, without limitation of any other rights, deduct such amounts (along with corresponding commissions and other compensation plan adjustments) from your commissions and bonuses.

 10.1 Effect of Cancellation.
 Your bonuses and commissions constitute the entire consideration for your efforts in generating sales and all activities related to generating sales (including but not limited to building, training, and maintaining a downline organization).
 Following the non-renewal of your Agreement, cancellation for inactivity, or voluntary or involuntary cancellation of your Agreement (all of these methods are collectively referred to as “cancellation”), you shall have no right, title, claim, or interest to the marketing organization you operated, or any pending or future commission or bonus payment from the sales generated by your Business Center.
 Your Business Center is cancelled simultaneously with the cancellation of your Agreement.
-You will lose all rights as a Consultant.
+You will lose all rights as a Guide.
 This includes the right to sell JUARA products and services and the right to receive future commissions, bonuses, or other income resulting from the sales and other activities of your former downline sales organization.
 In the event of cancellation, you agree to waive all rights they may have, including but not limited to property rights, to your former downline organization and to any bonuses, commissions, or other remuneration derived from the sales and other activities of your former downline organization.

 10.2 Reclassification After Cancellation Due to Nonpayment of Annual Renewal Fee.
-If you are not current with the payment of your Annual Renewal Fee, then you will not be eligible to receive any bonuses, commissions, or other payments under the Consultant Compensation Plan.
+If you are not current with the payment of your Annual Renewal Fee, then you will not be eligible to receive any bonuses, commissions, or other payments under the Guide Compensation Plan.
 If you do not make payment in full to the Company of your Annual Renewal Fee within two weeks after its due date, your Agreement and Business will be cancelled for inactivity, your Business Center will be terminated and you will be reclassified as a Customer.

 10.3 Involuntary Cancellation.
 Your violation of any of the Agreement, including any amendments that may be made by JUARA may result in any of the disciplinary measures listed in the Agreement, including the involuntary cancellation of your Agreement and Business.
-Cancellations shall be effective on the date on which written notice is emailed, mailed, faxed, or delivered to an express courier, to the Consultant’s last known address (or email address), or to his or her attorney, or when the Consultant receives actual notice of cancellation, whichever occurs first.
+Cancellations shall be effective on the date on which written notice is emailed, mailed, faxed, or delivered to an express courier, to the Guide’s last known address (or email address), or to his or her attorney, or when the Guide receives actual notice of cancellation, whichever occurs first.

 10.4 Global Cancellation.
-JUARA reserves the right to terminate all Consultant Agreements upon thirty (30) days’ written notice in the event that it elects to (1) cease business operations; (2) dissolve as a corporate entity; or (3) discontinue distributing its products via direct selling.
+JUARA reserves the right to terminate all Guide Agreements upon thirty (30) days’ written notice in the event that it elects to (1) cease business operations; (2) dissolve as a corporate entity; or (3) discontinue distributing its products via direct selling.

 10.4 Voluntary Cancellation.
 You have the right to cancel at any time, regardless of reason.
 Cancellation must be submitted in writing to the Company at its principal business address.
 The written notice must include your signature, printed name, address, and IDN .
 If you are also an Auto Order Customer, your Auto Order Agreement shall continue in force unless you also specifically request that it/they also be canceled.